charlottetan/portfolio/README.md

   Generated a lot of excitement and advertises itself as being easy to use and great for building websites quickly.

-* [MongoDB](https://www.mongodb.org) - NoSQL database that comes for free with Meteor
+* [MongoDB](https://www.mongodb.org) - NoSQL database that comes with Meteor, hosted by [mLab](https://mlab.com)

 * [Semantic UI](http://semantic-ui.com) - Front end framework

-  Wanted to use something other than [Bootstrap](http://getbootstrap.com/) and liked that it focused on semantics and natural language.
+  Wanted to use something other than [Bootstrap](http://getbootstrap.com/) and liked that it focuses on semantics and natural language.

-* [Prerender](https://prerender.io) - [Node](https://nodejs.org) server that uses [phantomjs](http://phantomjs.org) to render a javascript-rendered page as HTML
+* [Prerender](https://prerender.io) - Service that uses [phantomjs](http://phantomjs.org) to render a javascript-rendered page as HTML

   Allows JS apps to be crawled and indexed by search engines and social media websites.
-Added caching with MongoDB using [mLab](https://mlab.com)
+Added caching with MongoDB using [prerender-node-mongo](https://github.com/charlottetan/prerender-node-mongo)

 * [Heroku](https://www.heroku.com) - Cloud platform for deployment

 ## Notes

 ### Meteor
 * **Everything is rendered using JavaScript.** This impacts SEO, and presents some challenges if your visitor disables JS.
-Server side rendering is used to work around this.
+I used [Prerender](https://prerender.io) to work around SEO issues.
 * The templating engine is straightforward and easy to use.
 * There is a great ecosystem of plugins and community.
 * The built-in aggregation and minification of CSS and JS files is awesome.